locana-co/PGRestAPI/docs/Windows_Install.md

 ## Dependencies

-* PostGres 9.1 + w/ PostGIS 2.0 +
 * topojson
-* Cairo - You need to [download](http://www.gtk.org/download/index.php) and install Cairo in order to use the [nodetiles](https://github.com/nodetiles/nodetiles-core) dynamic tile rendering functionality.
-* nodetiles-core (on Windows, cloned and built on it's own, then copied to PGRestAPI/node_modules folder)
+* (This project includes a reference to Mapnik.
+If you can get it to install on Windows, congrats.
+For those of us who can't yet, the install of node-mapnik will fail, but the rest of the project will still work.
+You just won't get dyanmic tiled map services)

 (Assumes you've got a PostGreSQL 9.1+ and PostGIS 2.0+ is installed somewhere)

 ###Install Node.js 0.10.x (0.10.15 when this project started)
 Download the windows node installation package and run: http://nodejs.org/dist/v0.10.21/x64/node-v0.10.21-x64.msi

-###Create a directory for the project and clone with GIT (or download [.zip file](https://github.com/spatialdev/PGRestAPI/archive/docs.zip) from GitHub
+###Clone with GIT (or download [.zip file](https://github.com/spatialdev/PGRestAPI/archive/docs.zip) from GitHub
-Create a 'PGRestAPI' directory, then:

     git clone https://github.com/spatialdev/PGRestAPI.git

 -or-

-extract files from [.zip file](https://github.com/spatialdev/PGRestAPI/archive/docs.zip) and copy to PGRestAPI folder
+extract files from [.zip file](https://github.com/spatialdev/PGRestAPI/archive/docs.zip) and copy to a PGRestAPI folder

 ###Navigate to PGRestAPI folder, and npm install
 from the console:

     npm install

-**This may fail due to a compilation error in the node_canvas module.
-If this is the case, clone or copy the nodetiles-core module to a separate folder.
-Then follow the instructions below for "Installing Cairo" and "Installing nodetiles-core", then return to this step and run "npm install"
+**The node-mapnik install will almost certainly fail.
+However, the rest of the project should install correctly.
+Windows users won't be able to use the dynamic map services until the install of node-mapnik is figured out.

 ###Create PostGreSQL Read Only User
 To grant read-only permissions for a user (assuming your user is already created):